CRAFTCONNECT

 Families Heal Program

-Families Heal helps you care for a loved one—child or adult—who is struggling with behaviors you want to help them change.
-Healing happens when families take things one skill at a time—together.
+Families Heal helps you care for a loved one—child or adult—who is struggling with behavior challenges.
+Healing happens when families take small steps, one skill at a time—together.

 Seven Sessions